yarisvt/tyk-docs/tyk-docs/content/configure/tyk-identity-broker-configuration.md

 ### <a name="backend-enablecluster"></a> BackEnd.EnableCluster

 If you are using Redis cluster, enable it here to enable the slots mode.

+### <a name="backend-usessl"></a> BackEnd.UseSSL

+If you are using a TLS protected Redis enable to connect.

+### <a name="backend-sslinsecureskipverify"></a> BackEnd.SSLInsecureSkipVerify

+If you are using a TLS protected Redis enable to skip certificate verification when using self-signed certificates.

 ### <a name="tykapisettings"></a> TykAPISettings